marcanuy/Joomla-Most-Popular/README.md

 - Clone the repository
 - Install module and plugin through Joomla Extension Manager
-- Go to Extensions > Plug-in manager and search a plugin called "Content - Most Popular".
+- Go to Extensions > Plug-in manager and search a plugin called "Content - Most Popular by Date Range".
 Click it to enable.